hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 ### Climate impact

-The World Bank estimated that [1.6 billion tonnes of CO2-equivalent greenhouse gas emissions (about 5 percent of global emissions!) were generated from solid waste treatment and disposal in 2016][1], not including waste-related transportation.
+[The World Bank estimated][1] that 1.6 billion tonnes of CO2-equivalent greenhouse gas emissions, about 5% of total global emissions, were generated from solid waste treatment and disposal in 2016, not including waste-related transportation.
+The main contributors are open burning of waste, dumpsites and landfills without methane capture.
 The emissions associated with solid waste are predicted to [increase to 2.6 billion tonnes of CO2-equivalent per year by 2050][1] if no improvements are made.
 These emissions are usually [not included in climate models][4].
-The main contributors are dumps and landfills without gas capture systems, and open burning of waste.
-Methane (CH4) released by organic waste in an oxygen-limited environment (dumps and landfills) is [the largest source of greenhouse gas emissions in the waste sector][1].
+Methane (CH4) released by organic waste in an oxygen-limited environment (dumpsites and landfills) is [the largest source of greenhouse gas emissions in the waste sector][1].
 Unlike CO2, [methane has an atmospheric lifespan of 12.4 years][23]; but its short-term global warming potential is [84 times higher than CO2][23] (calculated over 20 years).
-Basic improvements to waste processing systems and increased waste collection rates [can reduce these emissions by more than 25%][1].
+Basic improvements to waste management systems and increased waste collection rates [can reduce these emissions by more than 25%][1].
 Additionally, improvements in waste management systems can reduce  emissions from production through recycling.

 Open burning of waste releases black carbon - fine particulate matter (PM<sub>2.5</sub>) that consists of pure carbon in several linked forms, [it is often transported over transcontinental distances in aerosols][24].
 Black carbon is the [dominant absorber of visible solar radiation in the atmosphere][24]; it is what gives the sky in polluted areas a brown tinge.
-It is [the second major contributor to current global warming][24] (after CO2 emissions); it has [a global warming potential up to 5000 times greater than CO2][25].
+It is [the second major contributor to global warming][24] (after CO2 emissions); it has [a global warming potential up to 5000 times greater than CO2][25].
 Black carbon released from open burning of waste around the globe has a [climate impact equal to 2–10% of global CO2-equivalent emissions][25].
-Burning combustible biodegradable waste releases [2–8 times more CO2-equivalent emissions][25] (as black carbon) than disposing of it at a dump where it will release methane.
+Burning combustible biodegradable waste releases [2–8 times more CO2-equivalent emissions][25] (as black carbon) than disposing of it at a dumpsite where it will release methane.
 Black carbon has an [atmospheric lifespan of only a few weeks][24], hence changes to waste management practises will have an immediate effect on our climate.